 Insurance Basics (according to Hamilton Insurance)

-Coverage Available: YP - a yield only type of coverage - RP - revenue based products.
-CAT is the lowest level of YP (a 50/55 level where the 50 is the percent of your average production guaranteed, and the 55 is the percent of the set price your loss would be paid at – costs you $300 per crop per county.
-Buy-up is available with yield and/or revenue plans from 50% through 85%, with premiums rising accordingly.
+Coverage Available: VP - a yield only type of coverage - RP - revenue based products.
+CAT is the lowest level of VP (a 50/55 level where the 50 is the percent of your average production guaranteed, and the 55 is the percent of the set price your loss would be paid at costs you $655 per crop per county (no matter how many acres of the crop) - CAT wasn't used much back when it was introduced at $50 per crop per county and now is used only in special cases - mainly a lot of acres in one county- it's something cheap.
+Buy-up is available with yield and/or revenue plans from 50°/4 through 85%, with premiums rising accordingly- something over 90% of our coverage is written as Revenue Protection.

 Perils - Crop insurance covers losses due to any act of God, and with revenue coverage, can help protect against crop price swings.
 Corn harvested as silage or high moisture, it must be appraised before harvest- whether you have a claim or not.

-Counties: You must have a separate policy for each county where you farm - this is governed by where the land is physically located, not which FSA office you report.
-You must insure all acres of a covered crop that are within that county.
+Counties: You "usually" have a separate policy for each county where you grow crops - this is governed by where the land is physically located, not which FSA office you report to ...
+With the advent of Enterprise units and the ability to lump multi-county coverage together ((MCEU) You still must insure all acres of a covered crop that are within the unit structure of your policy).

-Unit Structure: BU (Basic Unit) all of the crop within the county is lumped together – CAT has no unit choice since BU is the only choice with that coverage level.
-OU (Optional Unit) means that you could insure farms separately – these must be set up before planting, and the premiums are significantly higher than BU.
-EU (Enterprise Units) – also lumps all of the crop into one unit for loss purposes, but there is a large extra subsidy that brings the premiums to even less than the BU.
+Unit Structure: BU (Basic Unit) all of the crop within the county is lumped together, -with CAT, BU is the only choice.
+OU (Optional Unit) means that you could insure farms or sections separately these must be set up before planting, and the premiums are significantly higher than BU - on smaller operations, the physical location or FSA farm numbering may limit your choices.
+EU (Enterprise Units) has become the selection of choice in recent years - largely due to the way they now price the premiums.
+EU lumps all of the crop into one unit - subjects to some minimum qualifying requirements.
 There are qualifying requirements for both OU and EU.
 We always try to quote all three choices.
+EU gets you the most bang for your premium dollars, even though you are not as likely to qualify for isolated farm by farm claims!
+With wide-spread conditions like this year's drought in central Ohio, it works great -you can ultimately have more coverage at the cheaper premium with EU coverage.

-Timely Planting Dates: In Ohio 5 June for corn and 20 June for beans – oats are 10 May.
-Pa. uses 10 June for both corn and beans.
-You still have coverage for any crops planted after those dates, but your guarantees are reduced by 1% per day on those crops.
+Timely Planting Dates: In Ohio 5 June for corn and 20 June for beans - oats are 1O May.
+Pa. uses 1O June for both corn and beans.
+You still have coverage for any of those crops planted after those dates, but ...your guarantees are reduced by 1o/o per day on those crops.

 Replant Payments: All levels above CAT - pays 8 times corn price or 3 times bean price per acre -20/20 rule applies- must be 20% of the unit or 20 acres whichever is less for a payment.
 Supplemental replant coverage dollars can be added if it is a concern.